happner/happner/docs/configuration.md

 See also: [What are Modules?](modules.md#what-are-modules)

-This section of config should list modules to be loaded into the mesh as follows:
+The `config.module` section should list modules to be loaded into the mesh as follows:

 ```javascript
   ...